N01

 Frequently Asked Questions

-ICD-10-CM code N01 represents "Rapidly progressive nephritic syndrome".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code N01 represents “Rapidly progressive nephritic syndrome”.
+It is classified under Chapter 14: Diseases of the Genitourinary System and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is N01 a billable code?